-A roof is the most critical part of any structure, and keeping you roof in good repair should be a top priority in order to extend its life or prolong the need for full replacement.
+A roof is the most critical part of any structure, and keeping your commercial roof in good repair should be a top priority to extend its service life or prolong the need for a roof replacement.

-As with any building (commercial or residential), it’s important to keep all drains clear of debris and, of course, to have a reliable, professional roof repair company on hand.
-If problems arise, you need to be prepared to take action.
+As with any commercial building, it’s important to keep all drains clear of debris and, of course, to have a reliable, professional roof repair company on hand.
+If roof problems arise, you need to be prepared to take action.

-So, what else should you consider when it comes to roof maintenance?
+So, what else should you consider when it comes to your commercial roof maintenance program?
 Keep reading!
 We’ve compiled the industry’s top preventative maintenance tips for you to keep in your back pocket.

 1. Don’t Avoid Leaks

 Don’t allow your commercial property to suffer from blocked drains, downspouts and gutters.
 This can lead to standing water that can leak into your business’ attic or air duct systems.
 Commercial roof repair or even a new roof can be significant.